The 1901 Census on Ancestry.co.uk shows us that the Cowan family were living in Toronto West, Canada in the province of Ontario.

 The three stained glass windows above the alter are beautifully created, commemorating the thousands of troops from two world wars who camped in Bramshott.
 The windows contain tiny details of Canada including the names of most of the Canadian Provinces that the soldiers came from.
 The kneelers likewise are embroidered with Canadian place names, flags and flowers.
 The canopied priest’s stall, lectern and desk were given in 1954 in memory of Canadian Forces associated with the area.

-While John was posted to Bramshott, he reported sick on 7th November 1916 complaining of pain in his knee resulting in 8 weeks Base Duty.
+John was posted to Bramshott, and reported sick on 7th November 1916 complaining of pain in his knee resulting in 8 weeks Base Duty.

-John Cowan was posted overseas with the 3rd Canadian Labour Battalion and was promoted to Lieutenant Corporal on 6th February 1917 but reverted to ranks at his own request on 27th July 1917.
+He was posted overseas with the 3rd Canadian Labour Battalion and was promoted to Lieutenant Corporal on 6th February 1917 but reverted to ranks at his own request on 27th July 1917 and remained in the Field until 30th December 1918 when he was transferred to Whitley Army Camp on arrival in the U.K.

 The 3rd Canadian Labour Battalion was re designated to the 11th Canadian Railway Troops on 25th November 1917.